Mike Haverty

-National Industrial Transportation League and Logistics Magazine's 2014 Executive of the Year – The John T. McCullough Award in November 2014 in Ft.
-Lauderdale, Florida.
+Personal life

 Haverty was educated by the Benedictines in grade school, high school and one year of college in Atchison before transferring after St. Benedict's College (now Benedictine College) dropped football and he transferred.
 He went on to graduate from the University of Louisiana-Lafayette (BA), has an MBA from the University of Chicago and an Honorary PhD in Humane Letters from Benedictine College.

 Haverty has been married to his wife, Marlys, for fifty-seven years and they have three children and eleven grandchildren.
 Mike and Marlys Haverty reside in Mission Hills, Kansas.
 Their three children, and seven of their eleven grandchildren, live in the Kansas City Metropolitan area.

 Since 2020, Haverty has been a minority stakeholder in the ownership group of the Kansas City Royals.